 Along with copper, lithium is a key commodity used in EV batteries.
 Lithium demand is expected to double by 2024, thanks to EV market growth.
 Moreover, BloombergNEF estimates that by 2030, lithium demand for passenger EV production will rise by nearly 500%.

-A key to this bullish demand forecast is China, which was ranked #1 in the world among countries most heavily involved in the lithium-ion battery supply chain in 2020.
+A key to this bullish demand forecast is China, which was ranked #1 in the world among countries most heavily involved in the lithium-ion battery supply chain.
 And with lithium consumption accelerating this year, the companies that produce lithium and lithium-ion batteries are outperforming.

 An excellent way to capture this anticipated growth is via the Global X Lithium & Battery Tech ETF (LIT).
 LIT invests in the full lithium cycle, from mining and refining the metal to battery production.
 According to the fund’s prospectus, it “seeks to provide investment results that correspond generally to the price and yield performance, before fees and expenses, of the Solactive Global Lithium Index.”